Faculty Awards

 Applications must include:

-- The candidate’s CV and a letter that specifically describes how the nominee’s record in the area of service and outreach goes beyond expectations and provided tangible positive to the community locally, regionally, nationally, or internationally.
+- A letter that specifically describes how the nominee’s record in the area of service and outreach goes beyond expectations and provided tangible positive to the community locally, regionally, nationally, or internationally.
+The Faculty Council may ask for a copy of the nominee’s CV after being nominated.

-The R. Ken Coit College of Pharmacy Faculty Mentor Award recognizes any professional faculty or faculty member who excels in mentoring, supporting, and encouraging the scholastic growth of the College of Pharmacy students, staff, and faculty and provide them significant opportunities for professional, educational, and personal development.
+The Pharmacy Practice & Science Faculty Mentor Award recognizes any professional faculty or faculty member who excels in mentoring, supporting, and encouraging the scholastic growth of the College of Pharmacy students, staff, and faculty and provide them significant opportunities for professional, educational, and personal development.
 The award offers a way of commending individuals who support and promote the scholarly environment for all College of Pharmacy citizens.

 Professional faculty or faculty member including faculty mentors, senior project advisors, Resiprep program mentors, organization advisors, etc. can be nominated.

-The Faculty Council will be responsible for submitting the name of the award recipient to the Dean’s office by late April.
-The award will be presented to the awardee at the P4 Awards Luncheon in May.
+The Faculty Council will be responsible for submitting the name of the award recipient to the Dean’s office by mid-March.
+The award will be presented to the awardee at the End of Year Picnic in May.
 The awardee will receive a commemorative plaque.
 Additionally, the awardees name will be added to two perpetual plaques (one located in the student offices of each campus, Tucson, and Phoenix).

 Applications must include: